 Figure 4.
-Inferred demographic history of P. phoxinus from PSMC analysis.
+Inferred demographic history of P. phoxinus from PSMC analysis based on Hap1.
 The time ranges cover the Miocene, Pliocene, Early to Late Pleistocene and Holocene, shown in different colours.
 The x-axis shows years before present on a logarithmic scale and the y-axis shows the estimated effective population size.
 Bootstrap results are shown as transparent lines.
 Haplome 2 showed a similar curve.

 Large non-syntenic regions between P. phoxinus haplomes

-A comparison of both haplomes of P. phoxinus with SyRI revealed around 815 to 820 Mb of syntenic regions between both haplomes (Table 3, Figure 5).
-Our SyRI analysis also identified 1,572 translocations of between 5.34 Mb and 5.36 Mb in both haplomes; 214 duplications totalling 571 kb in Hap1 and 667 duplications of around 1.8 Mb total length in Hap2; 215 inversions with a total length of around 10.8 Mb in Hap1 and 11.1 Mb in Hap2 (Table 3, Figure 5).
+A comparison of both haplomes of P. phoxinus I revealed around 815 to 820 Mb of syntenic regions (Table 4, Figure 5).
+We also identified 1,572 translocations of 5.34 Mb and 5.36 Mb in both haplomes; 214 duplications totalling 571 kb in Hap1 and 667 duplications of around 1.8 Mb total length in Hap2; 215 inversions with a total length of 10.8 Mb in Hap1 and 11.1 Mb in Hap2 (Table 4, Figure 5).

-Table 3.
+Table 4.
 Identity, number, and total lengths of identified structural variations between haplomes 1 and 2 in the P. phoxinus reference genome.